Non-Timber Forest Products

 (NOTE: The online form takes an average of 15-20 minutes to complete.)

-An End-of-Season Report must be completed and returned within 31 days of the expiration or termination of this permit.
+An End-of-Season Report (PDF) must be completed and returned within 31 days of the expiration or termination of this permit.
 Final harvest location and use records (Running Daily Log) must be kept for reporting purposes.